rv1971/alcamo-collection/README.md

   `ReadonlyPrefixFirstMatchCollection` (using
-  `ReadonlyPrefixFirstMatchCollectionTrait`) do the same as `Collection` and `ReadonlyCollection` except that array access works on the *first* array element that matches an *initial substring* of the supplied offset string (or object which is implicitely converted to a string).
+  `ReadonlyPrefixFirstMatchCollectionTrait`) do the same as `Collection` and `ReadonlyCollection` except that array access works on the *first* array elementwhose key matches an *initial substring* of the supplied offset string (or object which is implicitly converted to a string).
 * `ReadonlyPrefixSet` is a particular-purpose class making use of the traits in this package.
 It implements a set of prefixes and provides an efficient method `contains()` that checks whether a given string